andrii-hantkovskyi/coolsite/README.md

 6. Run server `python manage.py runserver`.
 7. Open your browser and go to **<a>localhost:8000</a>**.

-Front-end isn't very good, because I didn't focus on it.
+Front-end isn't very good, because I didn't focus on it :)